limcaroline/cat-friends/README.md

 - Font Awesome for icons

 Acknowledgments
-- Big thanks to Code Institute’s materials and modules which I have referred to a lot in the building of the entire project, from planning to coding to documenting.
+- Big thanks to Code Institute’s materials and Level 5 Diploma in Web Application Development modules on which I have referred to a lot in the building of the entire project, from planning to coding to documenting.
 I have learned so much from the modules that I have been able to apply to this project.
 These materials have given me a great base for learning, best practices, and more knowledge.
 - Special thanks to ChatGPT by OpenAI for assistance in troubleshooting and debugging, as well as support in ideas and structure especially in documenting this project.